dotnet/EntityFramework.Docs/entity-framework/core/modeling/owned-entities.md

 [!code-csharp[OwnsMany](../../../samples/core/Modeling/OwnedEntities/OwnedEntityContext.cs?name=OwnsMany)]

 > [!NOTE]
 > Before EF Core 3.0 `WithOwner()` method didn't exist so this call should be removed.
+Also the primary key was not discovered automatically so it always had be specified.

 ## Mapping owned types with table splitting